martensievers/martensievers/README.md

 # Hi, I'm Marten 👋👨🏼‍💻

-I'm a software engineer passionate about anything related to building new applications that aim at making peoples everyday better!
+I'm a software developer passionate about anything related to building new applications that aim at making peoples everyday better!
 I'm currently working at [Tjek](https://tjek.com) where we created a new format to automate the created of new truly digital experiences for retailers in the digital era.

 ### About me